Move-In Checklist

 Natalie’s bedside wall setup.

-Multiple towels ensures that you won’t have to do laundry every other day, and won’t take up space in your room.
+Having 2 towels ensure you won’t have to do laundry every other day, and won’t take up space in your room.

 The official Berkeley Housing move-in guide lists sheets, but not a quantity.
 The general consensus tends to be that two sets is the right number.